Arizona jury convicts man in string of shootings that killed 8 in metro Phoenix

 A trail of victims

 The first victims, Parker Smith, 21, and Andrew Remillard, 27, were found Nov.
-27, 2017, and had been fatally shot while sitting in a vehicle in a parking lot.
+27, 2017.
+They had been fatally shot while sitting in a vehicle in a parking lot.
 Five days later, security guard Salim Richards, 31, was shot to death while walking to his girlfriend’s apartment.

 Over the next two weeks, Latorrie Beckford, 29, and Kristopher Cameron, 21, were killed in separate shootings at apartment complexes in Glendale, and the body of Villanueva, 43, was found naked from the waist down in an alley in Phoenix.
-Authorities say Villanueva was sexually assaulted and that Cooksey’s DNA was found on her body.
+Authorities said Cooksey’s DNA was found on her body.

 Finally, on Dec.
-17, 2017, Cooksey answered the door when officers responded to a shots-fired call at his mother’s apartment and told officers who had noticed a large amount of blood there that he had cut his hand and that he was the only one home.
+17, 2017, Cooksey answered the door when officers responded to a shots-fired call at his mother’s apartment.
+He told officers who had noticed a large amount of blood that he had cut his hand and was the only one home.
 Police say when an officer tried to detain him, Cooksey threatened to slit the officer’s throat.
 Rene Cooksey, 56, and Nunn, 54, were found dead.

 On the sofa in the living room, investigators said they found Richards’ gun, which was later linked to the killings of Beckford, Cameron and Villanueva.
 The keys to Villanueva’s vehicle also were found there, and police say Cooksey was wearing Richards’ necklace when he was arrested.